rubrikinc/welcome-to-rubrik-build/Templates/pull_request_template.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have read the **[CONTRIBUTION](https://github.com/rubrikinc/welcome-to-rubrik-build/blob/master/CONTRIBUTING.md)** document.
 - [ ] I have updated the CHANGELOG file accordingly for the version that this merge modifies.
-- [ ] I have added tests to cover my changes.
-- [ ] All new and existing tests passed.